-You might know of the Satin Bowerbird.
-It’s the crafty Australian bird that builds a bower out of sticks, and decorates it with blue items, like stolen pegs, straws, and bits of litter, as well as blue flowers and berries.
+The Satin Bowerbird, Ptilonorhynchus violaceus, gets its name from its habit of building a bower out of sticks, and decorating it with blue items, like stolen pegs, straws, and bits of litter, as well as blue flowers and berries.

-If you’re lucky you might stumble upon a bower in a shady area.
+It is the males that build the bowers.
+You might stumble upon a bower in a shady area of your garden or local bushland.
 This structure is made out of two parallel walls of sticks.
 The male Satin Bowerbird spends a lot of time collecting blue straws, flowers, bottle caps and other items to surround his bower and make it more appealing to females.

-As male Satin Bowerbirds spend plenty of time on the ground, building, decorating and tending to their bowers, it’s a good idea to keep your cat indoors as much as possible.
+Male Satin Bowerbirds spend plenty of time on the ground, building, decorating and tending to their bowers, which can make them vulnerable to predators.

-You can encourage Satin Bowerbirds to build their amazing bowers in your garden by planting lots of local native shrubs, trees and plants.
-They love to build their bowers in shady, protected spots, so don’t be afraid to plant densely.
+You can encourage Satin Bowerbirds to build their bowers in your garden by planting lots of local native shrubs, trees and plants.
+They love to build their bowers in shady, protected spots, which you can create by plant densely.

 Including some local native plants in your garden that have blue flowers may well encourage male Satin Bowerbirds to visit, and take some blue flowers back to their bowers.